emu-russia/dmgcpu/buses.md

 ## DL

-The bus between the lower part and the DataLatch.
+The bus between the lower part and the DataMux.
 Most likely it is actually just an internal data bus (`DB`), but already named as `DL`.

 ## DV - ALU Operand2

-The value from the bottom for the DataBridge/ALU.
+The value from the bottom for the DataMux/ALU.

 ## alu - ALU Operand1